-Congressional specialization requirements The influence of a member of parliament The influence of parliament High level compensation - Maintain a longer term parliamentary seat. - To be able to concentrate on parliamentary activities.
-By the accumulation of experienced members of congress a more professional composition of parliament.
-It's easier to secure a more professional and capable congressman.
-Parliamentary session date High rewards for investing more time in parliamentary activities.
-Scale experience on parliamentary activities. - Contribute to high-quality policies and deliberation activities.
-The number of members of parliament To exert greater influence on the policy-making process.
-High job satisfaction.
-A high chance of reelection. - Securing the influence of policy establishment on equal terms with the government.
+Congressional specialization requirements The influence of a member of parliament The influence of parliament High level compensation - Maintain a longer term parliamentary seat. - To be able to concentrate on parliamentary activities. - By the accumulation of experienced members of congress a more professional composition of parliament It's easier to secure a more professional and capable congressman. - High rewards for investing more time parliamentary activities Scale experience on parliamentary activities. - Contribute to high-quality policies and deliberation activities.
+The number of members of parliament - To exert greater influence on the policy-making process. - High job satisfaction. - A high chance of reelection. - Securing the influence of policy establishment on equal terms with the government.